RiteshKrChauhan/BrainSpill/README.md

 - **Profile Completion**: Guided setup for new users to choose their preferred username

 ### 🎭 Anonymous Secret Sharing
-- **Submit Secrets**: Share your thoughts anonymously with the community
+- **Submit Secrets**: Submit unlimited anonymous secrets to the community
 - **Random Discovery**: View random secrets from other users
 - **Privacy First**: No personal information is tied to shared secrets
 - **Real-time Updates**: Fresh content with every visit
+- **Persistent Storage**: All secrets are safely stored and remain accessible

 ### 🎨 Modern UI/UX
 - **Responsive Design**: Works seamlessly across desktop and mobile devices